 Vessels proceeding under pilotage show the International Code flag ‘H’ which is a rectangular flag divided vertically into red and white halves.
 Vessels proceeding with a pilot exempt master onboard fly a plain white flag.
 A vessel not under pilotage must give way to a vessel under pilotage.

-Any vessel operating within a pilotage area should maintain a listening watch on VHF radio channel 12, if the vessel is fitted with VHF Radio.
-This is the working channel used by Vessel Traffic Services, and details of any shipping movements happening within the pilotage area will be broadcast on this channel.
-Most VHF radios can be set to a dual watch so that Channel 12 and Channel 16 can be monitored at the same time.
+Any vessel within a pilotage area should maintain a listening watch on the VHF working channel used by Vessel Traffic Services (VTS) within that pilotage area, if the vessel is fitted with a VHF radio.
+In southern Tasmanian pilotage areas the VTS working channel is VHF channel 12.
+In Northern Tasmanian pilotage areas the VTS working Channel is VHF Channel 14.
+These working channels are monitored and used by VTS to provide communications around any shipping movements that may be occurring within the pilotage area.
+Most VHF radios can be set to a dual watch so that VTS working channel and channel 16 can be monitored at the same time.

 International Ship and Port Facility Security Code

 The new ‘International Ship and Port Facility Security Code’ (ISPS) has been in force in Australia since 1 July 2004.
 This Code is implemented under the Federal Maritime Transport Security Act 2003.

 Increased monitoring and surveillance is now in place in all ports which service overseas and domestic shipping.

 This means that access to these areas is restricted to persons who have a legitimate need to enter the wharf or port area.
 Entry is, generally, only permitted to those persons holding an access or identification card issued by the port company concerned.